Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

 } where the first line provides the decomposition of the total NNNLO result according to the $\as$ order.
-Therefore the QCD corrections continue to decreases the Born-level result for $\Gamt$ up to $\mathcal{O}(\as^3)$.
+Therefore the QCD corrections continue to decrease the Born-level result for $\Gamt$ up to $\mathcal{O}(\as^3)$.

-Results for $\Gamt$ at other scales can be readily derived from \eqref{eq:explicitDW} using the renormalization-group equation method, which are provided as a function in the supplementary file associated with this Letter where the value of $m_t$ can be changed as well.
+Results for $\Gamt$ at other scales can be readily derived from \eqref{eq:explicitDW} using the renormalization-group equation method, which are provided as a function in the supplementary file where the $m_t$ value can be changed as well.
 In FIG.~\ref{fig:TotWidthMuD} we plot the scale dependence of our results for $\Gamt$ for $\mu/m_t \in [0.1, 1]$ up to NNNLO.

 It can be found that the scale dependence has been further improved at NNNLO, as expected.
 However, due to the turning point of the NNLO green curve (at about $\mu/m_t=0.14$) in FIG.~\ref{fig:TotWidthMuD}, its scale variation can never cover the NNNLO result at any scales less than $\mu/m_t=0.6$, including the central value $\mu/m_t=0.5$ chosen in this Letter.
 This clearly demonstrates that the NNLO results can underestimate the theoretical error by simply studying the $\mu$ dependence, and thus determining the $\mathcal{O}(\as^3)$ corrections explicitly is very important.
+We note that at the benchmark scale $\mu = m_t$ typically chosen in literature, the pure $\mathcal{O}(\as^3)$ correction decreases $\Gamt$ by about $0.8\%$ of the previous NNLO result, roughly $10\,$MeV, significantly exceeding the usual NNLO scale uncertainty.

-We close this discussion by a quick remark that at the upper scale $\mu = m_t$, typically chosen in literature, the pure $\mathcal{O}(\as^3)$ correction decreases $\Gamt$ by about $10\,$MeV of the previous NNLO result at $\mu = m_t$, significantly exceeding the usual NNLO scale uncertainty.
+Despite an overall good convergence in \eqref{eq:explicitDW}, by examining the successive ratios $\mathbf{c}_{i+1}/\mathbf{c}_i$ starting from $i=1$, we begin to see the hint that the convergence of the perturbative series seems to deteriorate as the perturbative order goes higher.
+This is expected due to the well-known infrared-renormalon sensitivity of the on-shell (pole) mass definition for heavy quarks (see, e.g.~refs.\cite{Beneke:1994qe,Smith:1996xz,Beneke:1998ui,Beneke:2016cbu,Hoang:2017btd,FerrarioRavasio:2018ubr}), which can be avoided when rewritten using the renormalon-free $\MSbar$-mass $\overline{m}_t$.
+Using the three-loop conversion formula from the pole mass $m_t$ to $\overline{m}_t$\cite{Melnikov:2000qh}, we get $\overline{m}_t(\overline{m}_t) = 163.094$ GeV.
+Then we obtain the corresponding decay rate $\bar{\Gamma}_t(\mu=\overline{m}_t) = 1.2125 \,+\, 0.09830 \,+\, 0.00845 \,+\, 0.00034 = 1.31959$ GeV, the convergence rate of which is clearly improved, as compared to \eqref{eq:explicitDW}.

-\sect{The $W$-helicity fractions and angular asymmetries} As the first example beyond the inclusive $\Gamt$ at NNNLO, we consider the $W$-helicity fractions $\HFs$ resulting from a $t$-quark decay, unequal between each other due to the chiral structure of the weak $tbW$-vertex in SM.
+\sect{The $W$-helicity fractions and angular asymmetries} As the first example beyond the inclusive $\Gamt$ at NNNLO, we consider the $W$-helicity fractions $\HFs$ resulting from a $t$-quark decay, unequal between each other due to the chiral structure of the $tbW$-vertex in SM.

 To present our results for QCD corrections to $\HFs$, following from their very definitions, we introduce further $f^{[n]}_{\lambda}$ accurate to the $n$-th order in $\as$ as in ref.~\cite{Czarnecki:2010gb}, $f^{[n]}_{\lambda} = \frac{\sum_{i=0}^{n} \Gamma^{[n]}_{\lambda}}{\sum_{i=0}^{n} \Gamma^{[n]}_t}$ where $\Gamma^{[n]}_t = \sum_{\lambda = 0,L,R} \Gamma^{[n]}_{\lambda}$ is the total top-decay width at $\mathcal{O}(\as^n)$, expressed as a sum over partial width $\Gamma^{[n]}_{\lambda}$ with a polarized $W$ defined by $\Gamma^{[n]}_{\lambda} = \frac{1}{2\, m_t}\int \frac{\mathrm{d}^{d-1} k}{(2 \pi )^{d-1} 2 E}\, \HTensor \varepsilon^{*}_{\mu} (k, \lambda)\, \varepsilon_{\nu} (k, \lambda)$ at $\mathcal{O}(\as^n)$ with the projector for $\varepsilon^{*}_{\mu} (k, \lambda)\, \varepsilon_{\nu} (k, \lambda)$ taken from ref.~\cite{Fischer:2000kx}.